Nippypipo/Data-Scientist-Portfolio/README.md

 </details>

 <details>
-  <summary>Decoding the Unique Characteristics of A24 Studio's Movie Production</summary>
+  <summary>Decode the Unique Characteristics of A24 Studio's Movie Production</summary>

   **Description:** Analyzed A24 studio's movie production patterns to uncover trends and unique characteristics, particularly its appeal to GenZ audiences.